umbraco/UmbracoDocs/umbraco-cms/fundamentals/design/rendering-media.md

 meta.Title: "Rendering Media in Umbraco" meta.Description: "Info on rendering media items and imaging cropping"
 keywords: rendering media imagecropper
-versionFrom: 9.0.0
-versionTo: 10.0.0
 ---

 # Rendering media

-_Templates (Views) can access items in the [Media library](../../Data/Creating-Media/index.md) to assist in displaying rich content like galleries_.
+_Templates (Views) can access items in the [Media library](../data/creating-media/README.md) to assist in displaying rich content like galleries_.

 In the following examples, we will be looking at rendering an `Image`.